AdrianAntico/AutoPlots/README.md

 This package is intended to reduce or eliminate that behavior (hence the "Auto" part of the name "AutoPlots").
 The plots returned in AutoPlots are sufficiently good for 99% of plotting purposes.
 There are two broad classes of plots available in AutoPlots: Standard Plots and Model Evaluation Plots.
 If other users find additional plots that this package can support I'm open to having them incorporated.

 ### Standard plots
-These plot types should be known to most, although there are some that might not fit that category, such as river plots.
 - Histogram Plots
 - Density Plots
 - Box Plots